darkroomengineering/elliot-google-chrome-extension/README.md

 ##### To-do's

-1. User authentication
+1. Add create a campaign
-2. Search API to return a filterable list of campaigns and their details
+2. Add multi-select download for QR Code campaigns

 Google Chrome's Extension documentation: https://developer.chrome.com/extensions

 ##### Testing

-To login, use the email `daniel@helloiamelliot.com` and password `aaaaaaaa`.
+To login, use an active account email on `production`.
+If you would like to test on `localhost` or `staging`, just find and replace `https://admin.elliot.store/` and replace it with the appropriate URL.